ClouDesire/docusaurus/docs/api-product.md

 ## Authentication

-Secure access to the API is managed by the platform, generating a **unique token** during the provisioning process for each consumer, that expires when the subscription is terminated.
+Secure access to the upstream API is managed by the platform, generating a **unique token** during the provisioning process for each consumer, that expires when the subscription is terminated.

 For this reason, the API URL is never directly exposed to the consumer.
 Instead, an intermediate endpoint is automatically managed by the platform to let the